ckb-js/lumos-doc/docs/reference/ckbnode.md

 ## Install a CKB Node by Using the Pre-built Installer Package

 ### Step 1.
-Download the CKB Pre-built Installer Package.
+Download the CKB pre-built installer package.

 <Tabs
   defaultValue="ubuntu"